TowCenter/search-gpt/README.md

 # README: Evaluating OpenAI Search Functionality

-The Tow Center conducted a study to better understand how publishers’ content is represented on the ChatGPT platform.
+The Tow Center conducted a test to better understand how publishers’ content is represented on the ChatGPT platform.
 We randomly selected 20 publishers across three categories:

 - **Those partnered with OpenAI**
 - **Those involved in lawsuits against OpenAI**